-Before the First World War Australia was the only English-speaking country which had a system of compulsory military training during a time of peace.
-The legislation for compulsory military training was introduced in 1909 by Prime Minister Alfred Deakin, and was passed into law in 1911, under the Labor government that succeeded Deakin's.
+Before the First World War, Australia was the only English-speaking country which had a system of compulsory military training during a time of peace.
+The legislation for compulsory military training was introduced in 1909 by Prime Minister Alfred Deakin and passed into law in 1911 under the succeeding Fisher Labor Government.

-During the First World War, two referenda had been held over conscription for overseas service, causing enormous bitterness in the community in general and within the Labor Party in particular.
-This was partly why Labor swung around to oppose compulsory military training and abolished it when it was elected to government in October 1929.
+During the First World War, two referenda were held over conscription for overseas service, causing enormous bitterness in the community in general and within the Labor Party in particular.
+This was partly why Labor rescinded its support for compulsory military training and abolished the scheme when elected to government in October 1929.

 - National Archives of Australia, Fact sheet: Universal military training in Australia, 1911–29

 - Peter Dennis et al., The Oxford companion to Australian military history, Oxford University Press, Melbourne, 1995